Cloud physics: Ground-based remote sensing

-Parameters
+Satellite-based remote sensing

+Satellites are used to gather data about cloud properties and other information such as Cloud Amount, height, IR emissivity, visible optical depth, icing, effective particle size for both liquid and ice, and cloud top temperature and pressure.
+Data sets regarding cloud properties are gathered using satellites, such as MODIS, POLDER, CALIPSO or ATSR.
+The instruments measure the radiances of the clouds, from which the relevant parameters can be retrieved.
+This is usually done by using inverse theory.
+The method of detection is based on the fact that the clouds tend to appear brighter and colder than the land surface.
+Because of this, difficulties rise in detecting clouds above bright (highly reflective) surfaces, such as oceans and ice.

 The value of a certain parameter is more reliable the more satellites are measuring the said parameter.
 This is because the range of errors and neglected details varies from instrument to instrument.
 Thus, if the analysed parameter has similar values for different instruments, it is accepted that the true value lies in the range given by the corresponding data sets.

 The Global Energy and Water Cycle Experiment uses the following quantities in order to compare data quality from different satellites in order to establish a reliable quantification of the properties of the clouds: